KRM2024/Sidharth_KrishnaS_BScCS_PlacementManagementSystem_HireHub/README.md

 | **Sidharth Krishna S**   | 2401720003       | B.Sc.
 Computer Science   |
 | **Ankit Yadav**          | 2401720012       | B.Sc.
 Computer Science   |
 | **K Sai Vignesh Yadav**  | 2401720006       | B.Sc.
 Computer Science   |

+---

+## 🏁 **Final Note**

+This project reflects our collective effort in understanding how real-world web platforms are built — from designing a problem-solving idea, building responsive front-end pages, integrating backend functionality with Firebase, and deploying it live using GitHub Pages.

+It challenged us to think critically, collaborate effectively, and apply programming skills in a way that solves practical problems.
+**HireHub** is more than just a student project — it is a scalable, real-world application with future potential for institutions, startups, and recruitment platforms alike.

+Thank you for taking the time to explore our work! 🙌